Land and soil are some of the most important resources to humans on Earth.

 First, How Do We Use Land On Earth?

-Before we look at how land is being degraded, it’s a good idea to get an overall idea of what we generally use land for on earth.
+Before we look at how land is being degraded, it’s a good idea to get an overall idea of the different uses of land on Earth.

 What Is Land Degradation?

-Land degradation is a very broad term used to describe a range of land degradation forms, with soil erosion, soil contamination, desertification, and soil acidification being some of the major ones.
+Land degradation is a very broad term used to describe a range of different types of land and soil degradation.

 Land degradation can be direct (where land or soil is directly damaged), or it can be indirect (where for example contaminated water leaches from it’s source onto a land/soil source)